RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Experiments

 \subsection{Ablation Study}

-We conduct a series of ablation experiments to systematically investigate the contribution of each component in RED-F. For REM, we ablate frequency patching, dual-view attention (Intra/Inter), relationship graph and hybrid loss terms (Time/Frequency).
-For DFM, we ablate the MSP modules and the critical loss terms (Target/Contrastive).
+To evaluate the impact of different modules within RED-F, we conduct ablation studies focusing on the following components, for REM: (1) Substitute frequency-domain modeling with time-domain modeling.
+(2) Remove the frequency patching operation.
+(3) Delete one of the dual-perspective modeling of frequency-domain separately.
+(4) Substitute the frequency-domain weighted distance method that discovers channel correlations with fixed Channel Strategies (Channel Dependencies).
+(5) Delete one of the two optimization objectives ($\mathcal{L}_{time}$ and $\mathcal{L}_{freq}$) separately.
+For DFM: (1) Remove Multi-Series Prediction.
+(2) Delete one of the two optimization objectives ($\mathcal{L}_{main}$ and $\mathcal{L}_{contra}$) separately.

-As summarized in Table \ref{tab:ablation}, removing any core component leads to a significant performance degradation, systematically validating the necessity of each design choice.
+As shown in Table \ref{tab:ablation}, removing any component leads to a significant performance degradation, which verifies that each component of our design is effective and necessary.

-The REM analysis confirms our strategy for handling weak precursors.
-Removing frequency patching or either attention view degrades performance, highlighting the need for fine-grained, multi-view frequency modeling to capture weak signals.
-Removing the weighted-distance graph proves that a simple fully-connected assumption is insufficient for capturing complex, co-varying precursors.
-The indispensability of both time and frequency losses confirms that time-frequency synergy is essential for modeling diverse anomaly patterns.
+The analysis of REM confirm our strategy for handling weak precursors.
+Substituting frequency-domain modeling with time-domain modeling results in the most significant performance degradation, which verifies the effectiveness of frequency-domain modeling in identifying the gradual pattern changes associated with anomaly precursors.
+When removing frequency patching, or when deleting one of the dual-perspective modeling, the model performance decreases in both cases.
+This indicates the need for fine-grained frequency modeling to capture weak anomaly precursors.
+Also, substituting the weighted-distance graph with a Channel Dependency strategy degrades the model performance, demonstrating the effectiveness of the channel correlation discovering method.
+Besides, removing $\mathcal{L}_{time}$ or $\mathcal{L}_{freq}$ leads to a decline in model performance.
+This fully indicates that time-frequency synergy is essential for modeling diverse patterns of anomaly precursors.

-In DFM, the performance decline from removing MSP confirms that its future constraints are critical for mitigating the problem of predictions being submerged by the normal pattern.
-The balance of loss terms is also crucial.
-Removing the prediction loss (w/o Target Loss) causes the model to learn a trivial solution (e.g., making both trajectories identical), sacrificing accuracy and leading to false negatives.
-Conversely, removing the contrastive loss (w/o Contrastive Loss) fails to constrain the dual-stream difference, resulting in false positives.
+As for the analysis of DFM, the performance decline from removing MSP confirms that a new training objective with MSP is necessary for forecasting models faced with subtle anomaly precursors.
+Besides, the balance of $\mathcal{L}_{main}$ and $\mathcal{L}_{contra}$ is also crucial.
+Deleting $\mathcal{L}_{main}$ guides the model to learn a trivial solution (e.g., making both predictions identical), leading to many false negatives.
+Conversely, removing $\mathcal{L}_{contra}$ fails to constrain the dual-stream difference, resulting in many false positives.